NH Divorce & Family Law

-Looking for a New Hampshire divorce lawyer specializing in FAMILY LAW who provides quality legal service and has a tradition of integrity and technical expertise?
+Looking for a New Hampshire divorce lawyer specializing in family law who provides quality legal service?

 We understand that many of our clients come to us during the most difficult time in their lives, and our goal is to provide them with cost-effective legal expertise that achieves a fair outcome.
-Our NH Divorce lawyers provide the personal guidance our clients need to close this chapter of their lives and move on to the next, without delay and without spending money unnecessarily.
+Our New Hampshire divorce lawyers provide the personal guidance our clients need to close this chapter of their lives and move on to the next, without delay and without spending money unnecessarily.

 Divorce is the process of dissolving a marriage and distributing the marital property, or debt, between the parties.
 In a no-fault, irreconcilable differences divorce; the court can order a divorce over the objection of the other party.
 The most common type of divorce is based on irreconcilable differences, but divorce can also be found on the fault of one of the parties.
 If fault is alleged, such as adultery, abuse etc, then the charges must be proven for the divorce to be granted.
 Accordingly, most divorces are filed as no-fault divorces.
 In a long-term marriage, the courts generally try to award a 50/50 split of the marital property.
 The parties will need to convince the court if a 50/50 distribution would not be equitable or fair.
 Fault on the part of either party can be grounds for an unequal property distribution.
 The process can involve many court appearances before reaching a trial, and may take in excess of a year to conclude.